surfacesyntacticud/mSUD_Chinese-Beginner/README.md

 PS : At the moment, some of the sentences in the C1 part are missing the pinyin (transliteration)

 ## Morpheme level of annotation
 To be independent of the results of a pre tokenization, we decided to annotate the corpus on the morpheme level.
-It means that each character is a node/token of the sentence, and relations xxx@m (m for morpheme) are linking characters of a same "word unit".
+It means that each character is a node/token of the sentence, and relations xxx/m (m for morpheme) are linking characters of a same "word unit".
-We will provide in a near future the grew rules for converting to word unit SUD and to word unit UD.
+The word-level treebank (called `SUD_Chinese-Beginner`) is available in the `SUD_Chinese-Beginner` folder.

 ## Conversions
+Grew rules for converting to word unit SUD and to word unit UD are available in [SUD tools](https://github.com/surfacesyntacticud/tools)

 ### Prerequesites
 You first need to [install grew](https://grew.fr/usage/install/) and pull the [SUD rewriting repository](https://github.com/surfacesyntacticud/tools)
 ### Convert to SUD (from mSUD)